akiran703/agentic_SO-101/README.md

 ## Usage

 # Note
-In order for MCP Client to make request to the Claude Sonnet Model, we will need to purchase tokens.
-Purchasing tokens will allow for x amount of responses based on how complex the request is.
+For the MCP Client to make requests to the Claude Sonnet model, we need to purchase API credits.
+These credits are converted to tokens based on the length and complexity of both the request and response, which determines the actual usage cost.
 For example to pick up a water bottle with the arm takes 893,315 tokens, total price is $4.19.
 For more complex task like moving to a cpu location and determing if it is installed or not takes 5,272,296 tokens $17.67.
 More information to process more tokens used.

 # Start Server